bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge (3).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

-  They have a many to many relationship.
+  They have a many to many relationship since an employee can have more than one territory and vice versa.
+The relationship is diplayed in the EmployeeTerritory table through a JOIN.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

   A document store is useful when working with unstructured, flexible data.
-Since there is no schema needed, this may not be appropiate when ACID is desired
+It's also useful for large amounts of data which are not transactional.
+Since there is no schema needed, this may not be appropiate when ACID is desired.
+When working with transacational data, for example, a relational database may be more desirable since it is ACID (Atomicity, Consistency, Isolation, Durability) compliant.

 - What is "NewSQL", and what is it trying to achieve?